H4HWV2011/msjarvis-public-docs/mountainshares-dao/A_Readme.md

 ## Relationship to the Rest of the Repository

 - **Intellectual foundation:** [`discipline/README.md`](../discipline/README.md) — Principles P8 and P9 are the theoretical basis for the closed-loop economic design
-- **AI advisor:** Ms. Jarvis provides analysis, monitoring, and operational support under published constitutional constraints — see [`docs/`](../docs/README.md) for the full AI architecture
+- **AI advisor:** Ms. Allis provides analysis, monitoring, and operational support under published constitutional constraints — see [`docs/`](../docs/README.md) for the full AI architecture
 - **Community platform:** The Commons is where MountainShares participants interact daily — see [`the commons/README.md`](../the%20commons/README.md)
 - **Empirical case:** The Fayette County absentee ownership analysis demonstrates precisely the leakage dynamic MountainShares is designed to counter — see [`discipline/case_studies/Absentee Ownership Concentration in Fayette County, West Virginia.md`](../discipline/case_studies/Absentee%20Ownership%20Concentration%20in%20Fayette%20County%2C%20West%20Virginia.md)
 - **Full thesis:** [`thesis/README.md`](../thesis/README.md) — MountainShares is theorized across multiple chapters of the 43-chapter computational thesis